zzzprojects/learn-orm/tutorials/efcore-triggers/database-setup.md

  - In your code, you can specify which entities are included in the data model.
  - You can also customize certain Entity Framework behavior.

-So let's create a folder in your project by right-clicking on your project in Solution Explorer and click **Add > New Folder**.
+So let's create a folder in your project by right-clicking your project in Solution Explorer and clicking **Add > New Folder**.
 Name the folder DAL (Data Access Layer).
 In that folder, create a new class file named **BookStore.cs**, and replace the following code.

 ```csharp
 using EFTriggersDemo.Models;